AquaphotonTraining/Tasks-Guide/README.md

 # Tasks-Guide
  - Upload each project code in a separate folder.
  - You should upload
-   1. codes
+   1. Codes
-   2. tinkercad links (You should make them public)
+   2. Tinkercad links (You should make them public)
-   3. design files (if needed)
+   3. design files (if needed, in Zip format)
-   4. PDFs for reports or code explanations.
+   4. PDFs for reports or code explanation
  - Make sure to stick to assigned deadlines to avoid penalties.